jpann/SSRS_Permissions/README.md

 ```

 * ParentPath	Set this to the parent folder in SSRS that you wish to apply the permissions to.
-			For example, setting this to "/" will set the user or group to have the specificed role permissions in all sub folders.
+			For example, setting this to "/" will set the user or group to have the specified role permissions in all sub folders.

 * UserGroup	Set this to the domain user account or group you wish to give permissions to.
 			For example, it would be domain\user or computername\user.